 Various institutions operate to ensure the availability of the above - mentioned facilities.
-The government has set up institutions that work at different levels in the medical sector.
+The government has set up institutions that work at different levels in the medical are 9 such institutions working in different parts of the country.

 All India Institute of Medical Sciences